-When feasible, grazing allotments on USDA Forest Service lands should be evaluated and prioritized for stream protection BMPs, such as livestock exclusion fencing and grass and forest buffer plantings.
-Management Directive RA12 of the Monongahela National Forest's Land and
+When feasible, grazing allotments on federal lands should be evaluated and prioritized for stream protection BMPs, such as livestock exclusion fencing and grass and forest buffer plantings.
+Other federal lands with agricultural uses should be managed with BMPs whenever possible.
+Any nutrient and sediment reductions achieved will support West Virginia's WIP3 strategies and improve local water quality.